Programs / Graduate

 These include but are not limited to undergraduate (and, if applicable, graduate) GPA, instructors' written evaluations on performance in coursework, academic honors received, publications, etc. GRE scores are not required.
 The typical minimum GPA is 3.0.
 If your GPA falls below 3.0, please provide an explanation in your statement of purpose.

-The statement of purpose should give a clear description of the applicant's academic preparation and intellectual development, research interests, motivation for and commitment to graduate study in this program, professional goals, and other matters that would help the Admissions Committee evaluate his/her aptitude for advanced academic work and research.
+Statement of Purpose: The statement of purpose should give a clear description of the applicant's academic preparation and intellectual development, research interests, motivation for and commitment to graduate study in this program, professional goals, and other matters that would help the Admissions Committee evaluate his/her aptitude for advanced academic work and research.
 Preference is given to applicants who express clear plans and an understanding of the field of Ethnic Studies.
 Applicants whose undergraduate majors may not be directly relevant to Ethnic Studies should give an account of their decision to pursue the field.
+This statement should be no longer than two pages.

-Please provide three letters from people familiar with your academic performance, ideally from tenure-track professors.
+- Letters of Recommendation: Please provide three letters from people familiar with your academic performance, ideally from tenure-track professors.
 Letters from graduate student instructors (teaching assistants), non-academic supervisors or employers will also be considered but don't carry as much weight as those from professors.
 Recent letters are preferred.
-If you are a re-entry student without recent letters from professors, please explain your situation in your statement of purpose.
+If you are a re-entry student without recent letters from professors, please explain your situation in your statement of purpose. .

 Match of research interest to faculty expertise and research interests: